chef/chef-web-docs/chef_master/source/resource_reboot.rst

 .. end_tag

-New in Chef client 12.0
+New in Chef Client 12.0

 Syntax
 =====================================================